 Typescript, in the recent years, has become the default language of frontend projects (everything that was previously written in js).
 Most polls and surveys done in a frontend context, show overwhelming usage of the strongly typed language instead of using javascript directly.
 Though most developers like the concept of strong and static typing in theory, it is most often not easy to utilise fully.

-Even when using typescript, it is easy to not get any benifits out of it at all, with missing type definitions (relying on implicit any) or definiting the types as any.
+any.
 Such workarounds to bypass the correct type definitions calls into question the decision to use typescript at all.
-Given some of the drawbacks of typescript, some teams have stopped using it (Turbo 8 dropped TypeScript).
-Not using typescript is a better decision than using it with with workarounds that take away all its advantages.
+Given some of the drawbacks of typescript, some teams have stopped using it (

 Here are some points that can be taken into consideration for weighing in on whether or not to use typescript